git-yuritancredi/LetMeSEO/README.md

 - [ ] Add language support
 - [ ] Add Rich Snippet support
 - [ ] Add site text content analyzer

-The portable app is available only on x64 systems, if you want to export for different architectures you can edit the `package.json` file and add more architectires.